MukeshVosheta/Mukurepo/README.md

 or filter function not given at the moment

 ####
-to run program first you need to select or insert your own database in the database.py where ( con ) object has created there you need to change it to your database host, user, password, database.
+to run program first you need to insert/modify to your own database in the database.py where ( con ) object has created there you need to change it to your database host, user, password, database.

 ####